Landlock: unprivileged access control

 Inheritance

 Every new thread resulting from a clone(2) inherits Landlock domain restrictions from its parent.
-This is similar to the seccomp inheritance (cf. Seccomp BPF (SECure COMPuting with filters)) or any other LSM dealing with task's credentials(7).
-For instance, one process's thread may apply Landlock rules to itself, but they will not be automatically applied to other sibling threads (unlike POSIX thread credential changes, cf. nptl(7)).
+This is similar to seccomp inheritance (cf. Seccomp BPF (SECure COMPuting with filters)) or any other LSM dealing with task’s credentials(7).
+For instance, one process’s thread may apply Landlock rules to itself, but they will not be automatically applied to other sibling threads (unlike POSIX thread credential changes, cf. nptl(7)).

 When a thread sandboxes itself, we have the guarantee that the related security policy will stay enforced on all this thread’s descendants.
 This allows creating standalone and modular security policies per application, which will automatically be composed between themselves according to their runtime parent policies.